-This Emergency and Remedial Response Plan (ERRP) describes actions that Carbon TerraVault Holdings, LLC (CTV) shall take to address movement of the injection fluid or formation fluid in a manner that may endanger an underground source of drinking water (USDW) during the construction, operation, or post-injection site care periods.
+This Emergency and Remedial Response Plan (ERRP) describes actions that Carbon TerraVault Holdings LLC (CTV) shall take to address movement of the injection fluid or formation fluid in a manner that may endanger an underground source of drinking water (USDW) during the construction, operation, or post-injection site care periods.

-The EERP would be implemented in response to events that could be detected in the course of monitoring pursuant to Attachment C: Testing and Monitoring Plan (Attachment C), including exceedances of Actionable Testing limits described in Table 7 of Appendix 10: Quality Assurance and Surveillance Plan (QASP) (Appendix 10).
+The Emergency and Remedial Response Plan would be implemented in response to events that could be detected in the course of monitoring pursuant to Attachment C: Testing and Monitoring Plan (Attachment C), including exceedances of actionable testing limits described in Table 7 of the Quality Assurance and Surveillance Plan (QASP) (Appendix 11).

-If CTV obtains evidence that the injected carbon dioxide (CO2) stream and/or associated pressure front may cause an endangerment to a USDW, CTV must perform the following actions:
+If CTV obtains evidence that the injected CO2 stream and/or associated pressure front may cause an endangerment to a USDW, CTV must perform the following actions:

-- Initiate shutdown plan for the injection well. - Take all steps reasonably necessary to identify and characterize any release. - Notify the permitting agency (UIC Program Director) of the emergency event within 24 hours. - Implement applicable portions of the approved EERP.
+1. Initiate shutdown plan for the injection well.
+2. Take all steps reasonably necessary to identify and characterize any release.
+3. Notify the permitting agency (Underground Injection Control [UIC] Program Director) of the emergency event within 24 hours.
+4. Implement applicable portions of the approved EERP.